PayString/rfcs/src/spec/payid-protocol.md

   A PayID service MUST support JSON format as described above and MAY support additional formats response bodies.

 # Basic PayID Protocol
-  Basic PayID protocol is used to request payment account(s) information resource identified by a PayID URI from a PayID-enabled service provider identified by a PayID URL using HTTP over secure transport.
-When successful, PayID protocol always returns the JSON representation of payment account(s) information resource along with optional metadata.
+  Basic PayID protocol is used to request a payment account(s) information resource identified by a PayID URI from a PayID-enabled service provider identified by a PayID URL using HTTP over secure transport.
+When successful, PayID protocol always returns the JSON representation of the payment account(s) information resource along with optional metadata.
 This information can be used for any purposes outside the scope of this document, though it is expected the most common application would be making payment.

   Basic PayID protocol comprises request and response messages, each of which is defined in more detail below.
 The following is a visual representation of the basic protocol flow: